-‘If you don’t play the game, don’t make the rules’ is a symposium presented by Belfast-based artist collective Array as part of their commission for the exhibition Jerwood Collaborate! at Jerwood Arts in 2019.
+‘If you don’t play the game, don’t make the rules’ is a symposium presented by Belfast-based Array Collective as part of their commission for the exhibition Jerwood Collaborate! at Jerwood Arts in 2019.
 This symposium expands on their collective research into current activism in Northern Ireland around LGBTQ+ rights, feminism and anticolonialism.

-Array invited artists and activists from different generations to directly address current and future issues within Northern Ireland, platforming voices that fall outside current sectarian narratives.
+Array Collective invited artists and activists from different generations to directly address current and future issues within Northern Ireland, platforming voices that fall outside current sectarian narratives.
 Speakers include Northern Irish curator, activist and community organiser Jane Wells (Chair) with feminist activist and writer Ann Rossitor, queer drag artist Electra La C*nt, Deputy Leader of the Green Party in Northern Ireland Malachi O’Hara, and journalist, broadcaster and author Una Mullally.

 Speaker – Chair

 Jane is a Northern Irish curator, activist and community organiser currently living in London.
 Her curatorial practice troubles the conventional value of product over process; particularly in the context of war, radical politics and political protest.
 Driven by a belief in the power of museums to act as agents for social change, she is Programme Manager at Tate Exchange – a space at Tate Modern centered on audience participation and dedicated to exploring the role of art in society.
 Most recently her role involved working with artist Tania Bruguera and 21 local people to think together about how an international institution like Tate Modern can learn from and adapt to its neighbours.
 Jane has been a co-convener for London-Irish Abortion Rights Campaign since 2016 where her organising work has focused on direct action and creative resistance against institutions in both Irish states and Britain. tate.org.uk/tate-exchange londonirisharc.com